-I was having a coffee with a friend after a (very good!) youth work conference the other day, and we got talking (as trainee vicars always seem to) about Rev. For those of you who haven’t seen Rev, it’s a more up-to-date, realistic version of the Vicar of Dibley that portrays the life of inner-city Vicar, Adam Smallbone (Tom Hollander).
+I was having a coffee with a friend after a (very good!) youth ministry conference the other day, and we got talking about Rev, the arguably more up-to-date, realistic version of the Vicar of Dibley that portrays the life of inner-city Vicar, Adam Smallbone (Tom Hollander).
 And, in fact, before I started this job and found myself head first in the strange world of inner-city parish ministry, I didn’t realise how realistic Rev actually was.
 Now, I am all too aware of it and, more recently, I’ve moved from loving Rev to not really being able to watch it during time off because it reminds of the most stressful parts of my job!
 But, the friend who I was having coffee with this week pointed out that his incumbent (vicar) had once said to him that Rev was incredibly realistic apart from for one thing – it misses out so much of the joy of parish life.

 And, for me, this was another one of those epiphany moments that I love.
 Because I realised that for the most part, he was exactly right.
 Rev focuses so much on the trials and stresses and even unpleasant moments of ministry, that moments of profound joy are often entirely forgotten.
 And many of those moments of joy come as times of intimacy in which I like to think there is a little bit of God too.
 And in a week when many of us have struggled to reconcile what is happening in the world with faith, there have been, as there always are, powerful moments that make me feel like having this job must make me the luckiest person in the world.